Berrien Springs, Michigan: History

-The village of Berrien was platted in 1831, and the village of Berrien Springs was incorporated in 1863.
-Berrien Springs was the county seat from 1837 until 1894, when St. Joseph became county seat.
-The Berrien Springs post office opened with the name Berrien on December 4, 1832 and changed to Berrien Springs on April 18, 1836.
+The village of Berrien was platted in 1831.
+The Berrien Springs post office opened with the name "Berrien" on December 4, 1832; this was changed to Berrien Springs on April 18, 1836.

+Berrien Springs served as the county seat from 1837 until 1894, when St. Joseph was designated as the county seat.

-1839 Courthouse
+1839 courthouse

-When Berrien Springs became the county seat and its courthouse, designed by local architect Gilbert B. Avery, was completed in 1839.
+Berrien Springs courthouse, designed by local architect Gilbert B. Avery, was completed in 1839, making it the oldest courthouse in the state.
 The Greek Revival-style courthouse emulated the architecture of ancient Greece with its large columns, triangular pediment and white paint.
 After the county seat was moved in 1894, the building was put to various uses and briefly was vacant.
-In 1967, efforts to preserve and restore the courthouse were started, before being completed by 1975.
+In 1967, efforts to preserve and restore the courthouse were started.
+Such restoration was completed by 1975.

-The restored courthouse square contains Michigan's oldest courthouse as part of the Midwest's most complete surviving mid-nineteenth century county government complex.
-Today the square houses a county museum and archives and serves as headquarters for the Berrien County Historical Association.
+The restored courthouse square also features the Midwest's most complete surviving mid-nineteenth century county government complex.
+Today the square houses a county museum and archives.
+The courthouse serves as headquarters for the Berrien County Historical Association.
 Its original buildings are listed on the National Register of Historic Places.
 The property is dedicated to the preservation of Berrien County's history and does this through permanent and temporary exhibits, programs, events, and community outreach.

-Christmas Pickle Capital of the World
+Christmas pickle capital of the world

 Berrien Springs was once known as the Christmas pickle capital of the world.
-A festival was established by the Berrien Springs-Eau Claire Chamber of Commerce and along with the Berrien County Historical Association and the village, which included parades, games, activities, and even a Pickle Prince and Princess contest.
+A festival was established by the Berrien Springs-Eau Claire Chamber of Commerce, the Berrien County Historical Association (BCHA), and the village.
+They featured parades, games, activities, and a Pickle Prince and Princess contest.
 The event ran until the mid-2000s.
 In 2021, the Pickle Festival was revived by the Village, the BCHA, and the Berrien Springs Community Library.